Home

 It’s important to get an accurate diagnosis, because some of the conditions that can cause urinary incontinence can be rather serious.
 In addition, chronic exposure to urine can cause secondary problems such as skin ulcers on your dog.

-Dog Incontinence Urinary Treatment
+Canine Urinary Incontinence Treatment

-The treatment of dog incontinence urinary problems depends, of course, on the cause.
+The treatment of dog incontinence and urinary problems depends, of course, on the cause.
 The illness causing the incontinence must be treated.
-For instance, Cushing’s disease, which is caused by a tumor on the adrenal glands, is treated with surgery.
+For instance, Cushing's disease, which is caused by a tumor on the adrenal glands, is treated with surgery.
 Diabetes is treated with insulin.
 Estrogen-responsive incontinence is treated with estrogen.
 Bladder stones may have to be surgically removed.

 If your female spayed dog is having trouble shutting off the flow of urine in the urethra, medications which help restore muscle control such as estrogen therapy will be recommended.
 There is a natural homeopathic remedy that can help to temporarily relieve incontinence mentioned below.